-If you think that a member has, or may have breached his/her authority’s Code of Conduct, the Ombudsman may be able to investigate your complaint.
+If you think that a member has, or may have breached his/her authority’s Code of Conduct, we may be able to investigate your complaint.

-Where the Ombudsman finds that a complaint is justified and where he considers that it is in the public interest to do so, he may refer it either to the Standards Committee of the relevant authority, or to a tribunal convened by the Adjudication Panel for Wales to make a determination on the issues.
+Where we find that a complaint is justified and where we consider that it is in the public interest to do so, we may refer it either to the Standards Committee of the relevant authority, or to a tribunal convened by the Adjudication Panel for Wales to make a determination on the issues.
 Where a breach is found, it will be for the standards committee or Adjudication Panel for Wales to determine and impose an appropriate sanction.

-When submitting a complaint to the Ombudsman that a member has breached the Code of Conduct, it is crucial to provide as much evidence as possible in support of any complaint.
+When submitting a complaint to us that a member has breached the Code of Conduct, it is crucial to provide as much evidence as possible in support of any complaint.
 All complaints must be made in writing.
-A copy of the Code of Conduct complaint form can be found on our website: www.ombudsman-wales.org.uk.
+A copy of the Code of Conduct complaint form can be found on our website: www.ombudsman.wales.

-If you decide to make a complaint, you must understand that your complaint and all material supplied with it (including your identity) may be disclosed in full to the member against whom you are making a complaint and that this information may become public knowledge.
+In submitting a complaint, you must understand that your details will be disclosed to the member who you are complaining about.
 This information will also usually be disclosed to the Monitoring Officer and Clerk (where applicable) of the appropriate Council.
-You should also be prepared to give spoken evidence in support of your complaint to the authority’s Standards Committee, or any case tribunal which may be appointed to consider any report which the Ombudsman may issue if he decides to investigate your complaint.
+You must also be prepared to give oral evidence in support of your complaint to the authority’s Standards Committee, or any case tribunal which may be appointed to consider any report which we may issue if we decide to investigate your complaint.

-Where the decision is taken to investigate a complaint, the Ombudsman will usually obtain further relevant documentary evidence, witness evidence and evidence from the member in question.
+Where the decision is taken to investigate a complaint, we will usually obtain further relevant documentary evidence, witness evidence and evidence from the member in question.
 This evidence will be considered in the context of the Code to determine whether it suggests that a breach may have occurred.